AndrewElaryan/ICAtoVetaConversion/README.md

 5. Exit the window

+## Requirements

+In a PowerShell window or CMD prompt, in the main folder, run:
+`python -m pip install -r requirement.txt`

+This should download all necessary requirements for conversion.

 # Conversion

 We will concatenate all the data files for each day into two files: one for the GPS data and one for the vibration data